Cookies & Cups > Recipes > Dinner Ideas > Pulled Pork Mac and Cheese

 Scale

-• 45 pound Pork Shoulder
+• 45 pounds Pork Shoulder

-• 1 Tbsp Cumin
+• 1 tablespoon Cumin

-• 3 tsp salt
+• 3 teaspoons salt

-• 2 tsp black pepper
+• 2 teaspoons black pepper

-• 1 Tbsp Chili Powder
+• 1 tablespoon Chili Powder

-• 2 tsp Ground Coriander
+• 2 teaspoons Ground Coriander

 • 1 onion, quartered

-• 1 jalapeno, seeded and cut into chunks
+• 1 jalapeño, seeded and cut into chunks

-• 5 cloves garlic
+• 5 cloves of garlic

 • 2 medium oranges (I used 4 mini)

-Mac and Cheese
+For the Mac and Cheese

 • 12 ounces of Rotini pasta

-• 6 Tbsp butter
+• 6 tablespoons butter

 • 1/3 cup flour